 Epicurus (341-271 BCE) put forth an argument centuries ago that still retains much appeal and boasts some notable adherents (e.g., Rosenbaum, 1986).
 His thesis was that the actual occurrence of death (as distinguished from any possible afterlife or the act of dying) was not a bad thing, and thus the great anxiety our fear of death brings many people is unwarranted.
 He did admit that “being alive is generally good.”
 Epicurus believed that no post-mortem experience was likely, and that we never really know death because where we are, it isn’t, and where it is, we aren’t.
-It is appealing, but though it contains a meritorious theoretical/cognitive technique to stave off anxiety, I believe that Epicurus’ argument is somewhat shallow and incomplete, it doesn’t quite stand up to scrutiny.
+It is appealing, and though it contains a meritorious theoretical/cognitive technique to stave off anxiety, I believe that Epicurus’ argument is somewhat shallow and incomplete, it doesn’t quite stand up to scrutiny.

 Philosophers of note have poked holes in this argument, showing that death is ideed a loss, and thus, something to be lamented.
 In other words, if being alive is generally good, then the loss of it is generally bad.
 In philosopher Thomas Nagel’s 1970 essay ‘Death,’ he kicked out one pillar supporting the claim of Epicurus.
 He asked, Cannot something be considered “bad” even if it is not directly and viscerally experienced?
 Nagel would have us consider the case of an intelligent person who has a brain injury which renders him mentally like a contented baby.
 This would definitely be a grave and unfortunate situation, clearly visible to onlookers, though the person is unaware of it.
 Thus, death can be considered a loss (rather than the “nothing to be feared” Epicurus posited).